-Impairment of non-derivative financial assets
+Impairment of non-derivative financial assets A financial asset is assessed at each reporting date to determine whether there is objective evidence that it is impaired.
+A financial asset is impaired if objective evidence indicates that a loss event has occurred after the initial recognition of the asset, and that the loss event (Currency: Indian rupees in crore)

-A financial asset is assessed at each reporting date to determine whether there is objective evidence that it is impaired.
-A financial asset is impaired if objective evidence indicates that a loss event has occurred after the initial recognition of the asset, and that the loss event had a negative effect on the estimated future cash flows of that asset that can be estimated reliablu.
+had a negative effect on the estimated future cash flows of that asset that can be estimated reliably.